jstormes/php-docker-compose/README.md

 Do a search and replace in the file `docker-compose.yml` for `php8` with `php5` or `php7`.

+For PHP 5 you will need to switch from the xdebug_3.x.x.ini file to the xdebug_2.x.x.ini file.

 Then run `docker-compose build`.

 Next, start the docker container by running `docker-compose up`.